-Construction equipment operators are in high demand because they keep construction sites humming.
-They control the machines that move dirt, construction materials and other big items needed to build roads, bridges and buildings.
+They go by many names, including heavy equipment operator, construction machine operator, construction operator or operating engineer.
+They run and may maintain the machines that move dirt, construction materials and other big items needed to build roads, bridges and buildings.

 - Operate heavy machinery to move materials at building sites

 - Monitor machine gauges and adjust as needed

 - Follow all safety standards

 How To Become a Heavy Equipment Operator: FAQs

 What steps do I need to take to get this job?

 First, you’ll need to earn a high school diploma or equivalent.

 To get the training you need, you can take several paths, including technical school, community college, military training or apprenticeship.